smallworldxyz/popinion/README.md

 ## ⚡ Overview

-**pubop** is a next-generation AI prediction engine powered by multi-agent technology.
+**Popinion** is a next-generation AI prediction engine powered by multi-agent technology.
 By extracting seed information from the real world (such as breaking news, policy drafts, or social media trends), it automatically constructs a high-fidelity parallel digital world.
 Within this space, thousands of intelligent agents with independent personalities, long-term memory, and behavioral logic freely interact and undergo social evolution.
 You can inject variables dynamically from a "God's-eye view" to precisely deduce future trajectories — **rehearse the future in a digital sandbox, and win decisions after countless simulations**.

 > You only need to: Upload seed materials (data analysis reports or social media data) and describe your prediction requirements in natural language</br>
-> pubop will return: A detailed prediction report and a deeply interactive high-fidelity digital world
+> Popinion will return: A detailed prediction report and a deeply interactive high-fidelity digital world

 ### Our Vision

+### Our Vision

-pubop is dedicated to creating a swarm intelligence mirror that maps reality.
+Popinion is dedicated to creating a swarm intelligence mirror that maps reality.
 By capturing the collective emergence triggered by individual interactions, we break through the limitations of traditional prediction:

 - **At the Macro Level**: We are a rehearsal laboratory for decision-makers, allowing policies and public relations to be tested at zero risk
 - **At the Micro Level**: We are a creative sandbox for individual users — whether deducing novel endings or exploring imaginative scenarios, everything can be fun, playful, and accessible